 The human impact of climate change on people living in developing countries is vast and it threatens to undermine development efforts across the globe.
 Those living in developing countries have contributed relatively little to the causes driving global change yet they are the most vulnerable to its effects.

-Communities around the world are feeling the disruption as once predictable rains are becoming erratic, and as storms become more violent.
-And generally, poorer people have fewer means to protect themselves against unexpected events, live on land more prone to expose them to risks, and have fewer resources to fall back on when disaster strikes.
+Communities around the world are feeling the effects of climate change however those living in developing countries are especially vulnerable.
+People living in poorer areas of the world have fewer means to protect themselves against unexpected natural events, often live on land more prone to expose them to risk, and have fewer resources available to them for when disaster strikes.

 The impacts of climate change threaten to undermine development efforts across the globe.
 Changes in weather patterns damage agribusiness driving up poverty levels, erode food security leading to health complications, and increase rural to urban migration.
 Natural disasters, which are becoming more frequent and severe, damage schools, houses, business and effect sanitation, all of which prolong existing poverty traps.

 Climate change is a cross-border issue that demands programmes and resources to assist those most vulnerable as well as action against the causes of climate change from those most responsible.
 Dóchas members alongside many other NGOs and groups across the globe are taking action against both the causes and the effects of climate change, overseas and in their own countries.